-As one of the leading telecoms companies on the continent, it should be expected that a business of Airtel’s size would look to keep ahead of the industry curve and innovate across its core service provision year-on-year.
+As one of the leading telecoms companies on the continent, it should be expected that a business the size of Airtel Niger would look to keep ahead of the industry curve and innovate across its core service provision year-on-year.

 However, few competitors can boast the scope and geographic footprint that the Bharti Airtel subsidiary does in Africa, with each operating region benefiting from both Group-wide initiatives, and individual developments in each nation.

 Bridging 17 countries in sub-Saharan Africa, the saturation of not only its core voice and mobile services, but also its continent-wide GSM services – embracing 2G, 3G and even 4G – has led the Company to be one of the most reputable and renowned across all industries, and this is certainly the case in Niger too.